Tunnns/ParticleConverter_New/README.md

 * Display size can be specified by block.
 * Support for changing resolution.
 * Supports the color specification of dust.
-* Compatible with particles other than dust.
+* Compatible with particles other and dust.
 * Multi-language support for the app.
 * Only for 1.20.5+